espressif/esp-idf/docs/en/api-reference/system/ulp-risc-v.rst

             (bin_end - bin_start)) );
     }

-Once the program is loaded into RTC memory, the application can start it by calling the :cpp:func:`ulp_riscv_run` function
+Once the program is loaded into RTC memory, the application can start it by calling the :cpp:func:`ulp_riscv_run` function:

 .. code-block:: c